ATran2000/django_learning/react_django_template/README.md

 # About

 I created my own ReactJS/Django starting template with sessions authentication.
 The code is based off of two youtube tutorials I followed about how to create a ReactJS/Django authentication app using JWT authentication and sessions authentication.
-The following are steps to run the template. <br><br>
+The following are steps to run the template. <br>

 Backend (Django):
  - pip install djangorestframework